This is an official version.

 Exemption from operation of provincial Acts

-(1) Where a municipal, regional or provincial emergency has been declared, the minister may request that another minister exempt a person from operation of certain Acts of the province administered by that minister.
+14. (1) Where a municipal, regional or provincial emergency has been declared, the minister may request that another minister exempt a person from operation of certain Acts of the province administered by that minister.

 (2) Where a minister provides an exemption under subsection (1), the exemption shall be effective only until the emergency has expired or for a time prescribed by that minister.

 15. The business continuity plan shall, to the extent required by the scope of the emergency, be activated in a provincial emergency, and the Lieutenant-Governor in Council may make regulations respecting the administration of government and the duties of departments in a provincial emergency.

 16. (1) The Lieutenant-Governor in Council may by order authorize a minister to enter into an agreement on behalf of the Crown in right of the province with

 (b) a municipality;

 a state of the

 (e) a country; or